juliangav/www.julian.is/site/content/work/supplier-analytics-dashboard.md

 ---
 title: Reinventing ROI Reporting for Thomasnet.com
-description:  Transformed how Thomasnet.com reports ROI to premium suppliers by designing and leading product efforts of their Supplier Analytics Dashboard.
+description: Increased new customer acquisition by 108% for Thomasnet.com by transforming how the organization reports ROI to suppliers.
-preview_text:  Overhauled how Thomasnet.com reported ROI to premium subscribers with the design of an ROI reporting dashboard unique to the industrial matchmaking process.
+preview_text:  Increased new customer acquisition by 108% for Thomasnet.com by transforming how the organization reports ROI to suppliers.
 tags: [Product Design Lead, Data Visualization, Stakeholder Management]
 slug: "supplier-analytics-dashboard"
 layout: default